RetroGamer74/BaNX/README.md

 9.- Copy it into BaNX/ExtractYourCert folder.

+10.- Run RunThis_ExtractYourCert.cmd file.

+11.- A new nx_tls_client_cert.pfx file will be created.

+12.- Copy nx_tls_client_cert.pfx into BaNX folder.

 10.- Go to BaNX folder and run BaNX.

 11.- Press Check button and cross your fingers.